APL Rule Book 2026 | Australian Powerlifting League

 • The lifting suit must have legs, extending a minimum of 3cm and maximum of 15cm from the top of the crotch down the inside of the leg, as measured when worn by the lifter in a standing position.

 • For Single-Ply, the maximum overall material thickness shall not exceed 1.3mm at any measured point, except at any seam.
+Any seams, false or otherwise, that, in the opinion of the referees, are incorporated into the costume purely as a form of reinforcement or bracing, shall invalidate the costume from being used in the competition.
 Velcro straps are not approved.

 • For Multi-Ply, the suit must be an individual, full-length article of polyester or canvas.
 Multiple plies can be used.
 Velcro straps are approved.